RReactJSX/rreactjsx.github.io/README.md

 ### Hey 👋🚀

-#### I'm an Indie developer and student in the bay area of California.
+#### I'm an Indie developer and student on the Central Coast of California.

 ## Languages & Frameworks:
 <div>